 What About Extreme Tantrums?

-Very severe tantrums, often called meltdowns, are in a category of their own.
-Although the 6 tips you learned can help prevent them as well.
+Very severe toddler mealtime tantrums, or in kids at any age, are often called meltdowns.
+And, meltdowns are in a category all their own.
+Although the 5 tips you learned can help prevent them as well.

 The middle of a meltdown is not the time to try and teach your child anything.
 Just support them.
 This could be giving them space, it could be hugging them, or holding them on your lap and rocking them.